Florida Aquarium: History

 Atlantic stingray (Hypanus sabinus) resting in the Mangrove Tunnel exhibit.

 Before the Florida Aquarium was constructed in Channelside of Downtown Tampa, it was formally known as the Clearwater Marine Science Center located on Clearwater Beach.
 It wasn’t until 1992 that the Tampa City Council accepted the Florida Aquarium’s proposed plan to begin construction in its new downtown location.
 The Florida Aquarium was largely constructed using borrowed money amid inflated projections that high attendance and ticket sales would pay off the incurred debt.
 However, after the aquarium opened in March 1995, the number of visitors and tourists fell well below expectations.

 The aquarium fell into financial debt.
 In response to the crisis, the city of Tampa took over The Florida Aquarium's mortgage and debt in 1999.
 Managers at the institution were forced to lay off or demote roughly one-third of the aquarium's total staff.

-Though it struggled in its early years, The Florida Aquarium reinvented itself and made entertainment a key aspect of its mission, incorporating fun and exciting ways to instil strong messages about the importance of Florida's natural resources and educating 100,000 school children each year.
+After this debt, The Florida Aquarium set entertainment as its primary goal, incorporating ways to communicate messages about the importance of Florida's natural resources.
+The aquarium has educational tours hosting 100,000 school children each year.

 Jeff Swanagan became CEO of the Florida Aquarium in 1998 and is credited with turning around the troubled institution.
 Swanagan loosened the aquarium's previous emphasis on science and Florida wildlife.
 He introduced several new exhibits featuring flora and fauna from other regions of the world to attract new and returning visitors to the aquarium.
 New exhibitions overseen by Swanagan included the "Dragons Down Under", which features leafy sea dragons that are native to the waters off Australia; an albino alligator; and an exhibit featuring snakes and bats called "Frights of the Forest".
 A sting ray was even nicknamed "Roseanne Barb" by a marketing department in an attempt to attract attention to the aquarium.

 Under Swanagan, The Florida Aquarium was able to return to financial stability.
 The aquarium was able to pay off approximately $3 million in debt by 2002.
 He was also able to slash the annual subsidy provided to the aquarium from the city of Tampa from $1.1 million to $700,000.
 The number of visitors to the Florida Aquarium also rose during Swanagan's tenure as CEO.
 Total yearly attendance rose from 545,000 visitors to a record high of 620,000 in 2002.
 Jeff Swanagan departed The Florida Aquarium in 2002 to become the first president of Georgia Aquarium.